Razambek Zhamalov

-Razambek Salambekovich Zhamalov (Разамбек Саламбекович Жамалов; born 1 July 1998) is a Russian-born Uzbek freestyle wrestler who competes at 74 kilograms.
+Razambek Salambekovich Zhamalov (Разамбек Саламбекович Жамалов; born 1 July 1998) is a Chechen-born Uzbek freestyle wrestler who competes at 74 kilograms.
 The 2020 Individual World Cup winner and 2019 U23 World champion, Zhamalov claimed the gold medal at the 2024 Summer Olympics, representing Uzbekistan.
 He was also a two-time Russian National champion and four-time finalist before transferring to Uzbekistan.

 Background

 Zhamalov was born in a small village called Petrakovskoye in the Khasavyurtovsky District of Dagestan.
 Coached by Adam Saitiev and Musa Saydulbatalov at the Saitiev Wrestling Academy, Zhamalov used to represent Dagestan and Chechnya in the national circuit.

 Career

 2016–2018

 Zhamalov made his senior freestyle debut the same day he became eligible to, as he turned 18 in July 2016, at the Ali Aliev Memorial, where he placed tenth after going 1–1.
 On November, he claimed the Intercontinental Cup, with a notable win over defending two-time Asian Champion Daulet Niyazbekov in the finals.

 In January 2017, he placed ninth at the Golden Grand Prix Ivan Yarygin.
 On March, he moved up from 61 kg to 66 kg, claimed the Roman Dmitriev Memorial championship and was named the Outstanding Wrestler, after defeating four opponents by the same score of 10–0.
 On September, he placed eight at the Alexandr Medved Prizes.
 To close off the year, Zhamalov claimed the Stepan Sargsyan Cup on Armenia in October.

 In 2018, he started off by moving up from 65 kg to 70 kg, and on March, he became a two-time Roman Dmitriev Memorial champion.
 After qualifying via U20 tournaments, Zhamalov wrestled at the Russian Nationals of August, where after recording an 8–1 victory, he was defeated in a closely contested 1–2 match against '15 World Champion and eventual '18 World Champion Magomedrasul Gazimagomedov, and then was again defeated by two-time age-group World Champion David Baev in a last-second come-from-behind loss.
 After a runner-up finish at the U20 World Championships, Zhamalov became a two-time Intercontinental Cup champion, when he defeated the returning champion of the tournament and '10 Military World Champion Aghahuseyn Mustafayev in the finale.
 He then represented Russia at the Akhmat Kadyrov Cup, where he compiled three five-pointers and one four-pointer for the team.
 On December, he placed third at the Alans International Tournament, with a lone and close loss to '16 World Champion Magomed Kurbanaliev.